evan-gaus-neu/ood-partner-work/as4/README.txt

 Design
 ------------------

+===== NEW FOR EXTRA CREDIT =====

+In order to implement downsizing, we added a method to our model interface (ImageProModel) and our model implementation (ImageProModelImpl).
+Our method creates a new image with the sizes given (after making sure they were equal to or smaller than the original image), then used the height and width ratios to get pixels from the original image.
+We used the math given in the assignment to calculate the pixel values for all of our pixels (because they would be floating points in between pixels on the old image), thus creating our newly sized image and making it look as close as possible to the original.
+The final step was to add a button to our GUI that allowed for resizing to be called, and to add a case to the switch statement in our controller that called resize from the model.

+In order to implement masking, we added another method to our model interface (IPMV2) and to our model (IPModelV2).
+A user would call mask,and give it:
+String filter - the filter they wanted to apply
+String name - the name of the image in the system String mask - the name of the mask image in the system String dest - the destination of the image after being affected Int increment - the increment used if brighten is called The mask method works by first creating a temporary image that is the original image affected in full by the chosen filter.
+The program then loops through the mask image pixel by pixel, adding to a return image.
+If the pixel on the mask is black, the filtered pixel is added to the return image, if not, the unaffected pixel from the original image is added to the return image.
+Finally, the return image is added to the images map with the given destination as a key.
+The last step was to add a switch case to the controller so a user could effectively call mask.

 ===== NEW FOR ASSIGNMENT #6 =====
 The GUI basically acts as the view and the controller, because all of the controlling is done within the GUI by clicking buttons.